jeffersonvaughn/coreiRST.NET.POC/README.md

             to create/deploy an Apache HTTP server instance with a single option execution.
 No manual configuration is required.
 For SSL/TLS, the instance can allow either user/password authentication or certificate authentication.
-Steps to configure the IBMi server side certificate and export to .NET side can be found in documentation link above.
+Steps to configure the IBMi server side certificate and export to .NET side can be found in documentation link below.

             The IBMi COREIRST tool will allow admins/developers to auto generate API's (and provide them with the SQLRPGLE code) with a few parameter inputs.
 COREIRST utilizes an IBMi middleware program that